jacksmithxyz/personal-website/content/blog/neovim-configuration-one-file-to-rule-them-all.md

 vim.cmd([[colorscheme catppuccin]])
 ```

-The first section of the code sets up the LSP servers I've installed with Mason.
-If you aren't familiar with Mason, it's a plugin for installing LSP servers.

-After this I set up the keybinds for any plugins that need it - in this case Telescope.
+In the first section of the code I set up the keybinds for any plugins that need it - in this case Telescope.
 There's also a keybind that I've set up here which displays a list of any warnings/errors in a file.

 This is what I use to check for any errors in my code, rather than the automatic checking I mentioned previously.
 I also set a keybind to toggle the file tree on and off.